kayode0x/Lost-in-the-Library/README.md

-# Lost in the Library
+# Lost in the Library.
+CSCI43700

 ## Game Overview:
 Lost in the Library is an interactive fiction text-based game.
 The player awakens in an enchanted library and must through several parts to discover a way out.
 The game is organized as a network of nodes, each of which represents a different location in the library, and the player advances by making decisions that affect the path through the nodes.